 The United Arab Emirates launches its first clinical psychology graduate program, taught in English

-By Amber Haque, PhD, UAE University
+By Amber Haque, PhD

 In spring 2011, the Faculty of Humanities and Social Sciences at the United Arab Emirates University (UAEU) in Al Ain launched a clinical psychology Master of Science program.
 This is the first graduate psychology program in UAE, and it is taught in English.
 The push to develop new master’s programs stemmed from the university’s new strategic plan, which among other things aspires to develop postgraduate programs at UAEU and lay foundation for academic research in the country.
 UAEU is the flagship university of the country and is located in Al Ain, 130 kilometers (80 miles) south of Dubai.
 The university has a student body of more than 12,000 and boasts a variety of educational and training programs.